Kindness and Civil War

 (The Universe is a Serious Game of Statecraft)

-Emblem, I is an interactive series of stories being related across a network of interconnected (essentially dead) authors, actors, and access points.
+Kindness and Civil War is an interactive series of stories being related across a network of interconnected authors, actors, and access points.

-The parts of this series are not only overtly and subtly linked together into one narrative, but are also in narrative synchronisation with each other.
+The parts of this series are not only overtly and subtly linked together into one narrative, but are also in narrative synchronization with each other.

-Emblem, I is also a play setup and open conspiracy involving billions.
+Kindness and Civil War is also a work-play setup and open conspiracy involving billions.

-Its players and co-conspirators can discover and share content, solve plot-based challenges and puzzles, and collaborate in groups to analyse the story and coordinate conspiratorial activities.
+Its players and co-conspirators can discover and share content, solve plot-based challenges and puzzles, and collaborate in groups to analyze the story and coordinate conspiratorial activities.

 A feature-film-like production named Masks in the Sun.
 Part documentary, part new wave film noir, part mystery, whose story is based on “real life” persons, places, and things in a Midwestern town in the US.